KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_messaging/01_messaging.md

   {EncryptMessage}
 </TsJsBlock>

-The encrypted data is converted into a Hex string which is known as the ciphertext along with the nonce that was generated during encryption.
+The encrypted data is converted into a hex string which is known as the ciphertext along with the nonce that was generated during encryption.

 ## Decryption

-The decryption takes the encrypted message and decypher the content.
+The decryption takes the encrypted message and decyphers its content.
 The following example here will take a encrypted message and decrypt using the private key of the receiver.
 Once decrypted, it checks the content is a valid message.
 The decrypted data can be used for additional steps.
-After decrypting, the receiver may wish to present a credential from the trusted attester list with a given ctype.
+After decrypting, the receiver may wish to present a credential from the trusted attester list with a given CType.
 If they do not have the given credential, they may need to get a credential

 <TsJsBlock>